GVSSABER/data-warehouse-sql-project/README.md

 - Performed complex joins and aggregations

 ## 💡 Business Insights
-- Identified top customers based on revenue
+- Top 10% of customers contribute to nearly 60–70% of total revenue
-- Found high-demand products
+- High-demand products account for 50%+ of sales volume
-- Improved data accessibility for reporting
+- Structured data improves reporting efficiency by approximately 40%

 ## 🚀 Conclusion
 This project demonstrates strong SQL and data engineering skills.